rishasaxena/StickBall/README.md

 # StickBall
-StickBall game using Javascript ,HTML and Css.
+An Interactive Engaging StickBall game using Javascript, HTML and CSS.
 See the Deployment here : https://rishasaxena.github.io/